ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-vdc.md

 {: #tenant-viewing-vdc-delete}

 1. In the VMware Solutions console, click **Resources > {{site.data.keyword.vcf-aas}}** from the left navigation panel.
-2. On the **Virtual data center** table, click the VDC name that you want to delete.
+2. In the **Virtual data center** table, click the VDC name that you want to delete.
 3. Click the **Actions** menu, and then click **Delete instance**.
 4. Confirm that you want to delete the instance.